Wildlife photography is an exciting genre of photography that allows us to reconnect with nature and share its beauty.

 The same goes for your camera body.
-A thin silicone cover or skin can help prevent scratches that occur from laying it down on rocky ground.
+A thin silicone cover or skin can help prevent scratches that occur from laying it down on the rocky ground.

 Condensation is one last factor you’ll want to account for.
-Whether you are heading out on a hot summer day from an air conditioned space, or returning to a warm car or house from a cold winter day, you’ll want to protect your camera from condensation forming.
+Whether you are heading out on a hot summer day from an air-conditioned space or returning to a warm car or house from a cold winter day, you’ll want to protect your camera from condensation forming.

 The easiest way to do this is to keep it in your pack for the first fifteen minutes.
 Or you can put the camera inside a plastic bag to allow the condensation to form on the bag rather than the electronics.

 One lesson you do not want to learn the hard way is that moisture and electronics do not mix well!

 Photographing wildlife is a very rewarding genre of photography.
 But there are many more risks associated with it than other types of photography.

 The best way to mitigate risks and keep ourselves safe is by being prepared.
 Our primary objectives as wildlife photographers should be our personal safety and respecting the wildlife we are shooting.

 Once those two points are covered we can focus on creating great wildlife images.